docksgit/datascience/Visualisasi dan Predictive Analysis  Kasus Covid-19 - Tugas Besar ET3107 Pemrograman Lanjut/README.md

-This task was made by me and my teammate, Muhammad Rizqi, that we chose a topic to be presented about Covid-19 Cases visualization and simple predictive analysis using machine learning.
+This task was made by me and my teammate, Muhammad Rizqi, that we chose a topic to be presented about Covid-19 cases visualization and simple predictive analysis using machine learning on regression.

 About the presentation, this is the link connected to the slide in Google Slide: